-FORM 10-0
+FORM 10-Q

-(Mark One) (Ma rk On e) ------------ ----- ---- ---- ----
+(Mark One)

-110 Q (Mark One) X QUARTERLY REPORT PURSUANT TO SECT ACT OF 1934 TON 13 OR 15(d) OF THE SECURITIES EXC HANGE For the quarterly per riod ended July 4, 2009 Or TRANSITION REPORT PURSUANT TO SECT ACT OF 1934 ION 13 OR 15(d) OF THE SECURITIES EXC HANGE For the e transition period from to Comm nission file number: 000-29823 PRATORIES INC. t as specified in its charter) (2) Delaware State or other jurisdiction of incorporation or organization) 74-2793174 (I.R.S.
-Employer Identification No.) 400 West Cesar Chavez, Austin, Texas (Address of principal executive offices) 78701 (Zip Code) ' ' 416-8500 umber, including area code) (Former name, former address and form er fiscal year, if changed since last report) Act of dicate by check mark whether the registrant (1) has filed all report 1934 during the preceding 12 months (or for such shorter period to such filing requirements for the past 90 days. subject to such filling requirements for the past 50 days.
-X Yes □ N Data Fi dicate by check mark whether the registrant has submitted electro- ile required to be submitted and posted pursuant to Rule 405 of R such shorter period that the registrant was required to submit and Regulation S-T (§232.405 of this chapter) during the preceding (01 101 such shorter period that the registrant was required to shorint and Yes □ N dicate by check mark whether the registrant is a large accelerated ny.
-See the definitions of "large accelerated filer," "accelerated fi Large a accelerated filer 🗵 Accelerated filer 🗆 Non-accelerate d filer □ Smaller reporting company □ Inc dicate by check mark whether the registrant is a shell company (a Yes⊠ N
+x QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 o TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended October 3, 2009

+Or

+For the transition period from

+to

+Commission file number: 000-29823

+SILICON LABORATORIES INC.

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+(I.R.S.
+Employer Identification No.)

+400 West Cesar Chavez, Austin, Texas

+(Address of principal executive offices)

+(Zip Code)

+(Registrant's telephone number, including area code)

+(Former name, former address and former fiscal year, if changed since last report)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Sections 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. x Yes o No

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files). o Yes o No

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer x Non-accelerated filer o

+Accelerated filer o Smaller reporting company o

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). o Yes x No

-As of July 22, 2009, 44,857,063 shares of common stock of Silicon Laboratories Inc. were outstanding.
+As of October 21, 2009, 45,670,190 shares of common stock of Silicon Laboratories Inc. were outstanding.